mnomn/ESPWebConfig/README.md

 # ESPWebConfig
 Arduino web based configuration library for ESP8266 chip.

-Configure the device in a web inteface.
+Configure the wifi of the device device in a web inteface.
 After first boot it will act as an access point, so you don't need ssid and password hard coded in your program.

 ![Connect to AP to configure](examples/BasicESPWebConfig/esp_ap.png)